chaarlottte/dortsolver-python-api/README.md

 Using [dort](https://github.com/discord-trollering)'s API, which you can purchase at [discord.gg/funcaptcha](https://discord.gg/funcaptcha).

-Not going to be hosted on pip for now, maybe later when I have more time lol.

 Now also featuring Dort's tempmail services!
 You can purchase it at [discord.gg/emails](https://discord.gg/emails).

 ## Quick, bad documentation